Tomohon: Administration

-The city area based on the Village Potential Data 2014 was 147.21 square kilometres.
+The city area based on the Village Potential Data 2014 was formerly calaculated as being 147.21 km2, but is now officially measured at 169.1 km2.
 The city administration is divided into 5 districts (kecamatan) and subdivided into 44 urban villages (kelurahan).
 The mayor (walikota) leads the city administration.
 The first mayor of Tomohon was Boy Simon Tangkawarouw.
 Since 2005, city residents have directly voted for a mayor, and Jefferson SM Rumajar elected as the first definitive mayor.

 Administrative districts

-The city is divided into five districts (kecamatan) tabulated below with their areas and their areas and their populations as at the 2010 Census and the 2020 Census.
-The table also includes the location of the district headquarters, the number of administrative villages (urban kelurahan) in each district, and its postal codes.
+The city is divided into five districts (kecamatan) tabulated below with their areas and their areas and their populations as at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The table also includes the location of the district headquarters, the number of administrative villages or subdistricts (all classed as urban kelurahan) in each district, and its postal codes.

 Community based ecotourism

 In general, Community Based Ecotourism (CBET) is tourism that is managed by the community for the tourist destinations.
 With general tourism, tourist visits are often marketed and organised by private travel companies and government-protected areas where the bulk of the profits go to the private companies and government enterprises.
 In contrast, CBET is managed and run by the community itself, management decisions are made by local people and profits directly go to the community.
-CBET itself, is a part of sustainable tourism development, because it is meets the needs of the present tourists and host regions while protecting and enhancing the opportunity for the future.
+CBET itself, is a part of sustainable tourism development, because it meets the needs of the present tourists and host regions while protecting and enhancing the opportunity for the future.
 It is envisaged as leading to management of all resources in such a way that economic, social and aesthetic needs can be fulfilled, while maintaining cultural integrity, essential ecological processes, biological diversity and life support systems (World Tourism Organisation in Bhoj Raj K Hanal, 2007).
 In order for community based ecotourism to be successful (sustainable), there are many questions that need to be asked and answered in the planning process through implementation stages.
 One problem of participatory approaches must be pointed out - what defines “community” and “local” in terms of participation?
 Communities are not free of conflict, nor they are homogeneous.
 This fact can complicate any development plans for local communities — communities must agree on representatives for decision-making.
 According to the Quebec Declaration on ecotourism, ecotourism embraces the principles of sustainable tourism.
 The following principles distinguish it from the wider concept of sustainable tourism: